Qualifications to be a Personal Trainer

 How long does it take to qualify as a Personal Trainer?

-If you are able to study full-time you can complete your level 2 Certificate in Fitness Instructing from as little as 6 weeks and the same for your level 3.
+If you are able to study full-time you can complete your level 2 Certificate in Gym Instructing from as little as 6 weeks and the same for your level 3.
 If your preference is to study part-time then a typical course duration is 12 weeks for each level.
 You get to study by blended learning and work with the help and support of your course tutor which gives you the advantage of being able to set the pace to how you learn best.

 What do you need to be a Personal Trainer?